Saint John River (Bay of Fundy)

-The Saint John River (fleuve Saint-Jean; Maliseet-Passamaquoddy: Wolastoq) is a 673 km river flowing within the Dawnland region from headwaters in the Notre Dame Mountains near the Maine-Quebec border through western New Brunswick to the northwest shore of the Bay of Fundy.
-Eastern Canada's longest river, its drainage basin is one of the largest on the east coast at about 55000 km2.
-This “River of the Good Wave” and its tributary drainage basin formed the territorial countries of the Wolastoqiyik and Passamaquoddy First Nations (named Wolastokuk and Peskotomuhkatik, respectively) prior to European colonization, and it remains a cultural centre of the Wabanaki Confederacy to this day.
+The Saint John River (fleuve Saint-Jean; Maliseet-Passamaquoddy: Wolastoq, meaning “beautiful river”) is a 673 km river flowing from headwaters in the Notre Dame Mountains near the Maine–Quebec border of the United States and Canada through northern Maine and western New Brunswick to the northwest shore of the Bay of Fundy.
+It is the longest river in eastern Canada.

+Its drainage basin is one of the largest on the east coast of North America, covering approximately 55000 km2.

+The river and its tributaries historically formed the traditional territories of the Wolastoqiyik and Passamaquoddy peoples prior to European colonization, and it remains culturally significant to the Wabanaki Confederacy.

-The Webster–Ashburton Treaty following the Aroostook War established a border between New Brunswick and Maine following 130 km of the river, while a tributary forms 55 km of the border between Quebec and Maine.
-Maine communities along the river include Fort Kent, Madawaska, and Van Buren.
-New Brunswick settlements through which it passes include, moving downstream, Edmundston, Fredericton, Oromocto, and Saint John.
+The Webster–Ashburton Treaty following the Aroostook War established a border between New Brunswick and Maine along approximately 130 km of the river, while the Saint Francis River—a tributary—forms about 55 km of the border between Quebec and Maine.

+Communities along the river in Maine include Fort Kent, Madawaska, and Van Buren.
+In New Brunswick the river passes through Edmundston, Fredericton, Oromocto, and Saint John.

-It is regulated by hydro-power dams at Mactaquac, Beechwood, and Grand Falls, New Brunswick.
+The river is regulated by hydroelectric dams at Beechwood Dam, Mactaquac Dam, and Grand Falls Generating Station.

 Hydronym

 Samuel de Champlain visited the mouth of the river on the feast day of John the Baptist in 1604 and renamed it the Rivière Saint-Jean or Saint John River in English.
 Many waterways in the system retain their original pre-European names.
-The Maliseet call it the Wolastoq, meaning bountiful and good and seek to restore this name.
+The Wolastoqiyik call it the Wolastoq, meaning bountiful and good and seek to restore this name.